ibm-cloud-docs/discovery-data/domain.md

 ```
 {: screen}

 The classifier that you add from the {{site.data.keyword.discoveryshort}} user interface is a *text classifier*.
-A text classifier can classify documents based on Part of Speech information only.
-Another classifier type is a *document classifier*.
-A document classifier can classify documents based on Part of Speech information and metadata that is added by other enrichments that are applied to the collection.
-You can create a document classifier from the deployed Content Mining application only.
-If you want to apply a document classifier to a collection in a project type other than a Content Mining project, you must create the classifier in the deployed Content Mining application and export the classifier.
+A text classifier can classify documents based on Parts of Speech information only.
+You can create another classifier type, a *document classifier*, only from the deployed Content Mining application.
+A document classifier can classify documents based on Parts of Speech information and metadata that is added by other enrichments that are applied to the collection.
+If you want to apply a document classifier to a collection in a project type other than a Content Mining project, you must create the classifier in the deployed Content Mining application and export it.
 You can then import the classifier and apply it to your collection as an enrichment.
 For more information, see [Creating and applying a document classifier](https://cloud.ibm.com/docs/discovery-data?topic=discovery-data-contentminerapp#create-doc-classifier).

 ## Dictionary
 {: #dictionary}